All to play for in Russian-Chinese backyard

 Russian energy giant Gazprom wants to build the 2,600-km Power-of-Siberia 2 gas pipeline to supply 50bn cubic metres of gas per year to China by 2030.
 Mongolian Prime Minister Luvsannamsrain Oyun-Erdene told Reuters that talks between his country’s two big neighbours had been put on the back burner due to the Ukraine war, but there was a likelihood of them coming back to the negotiating table.
 After Russia and China decide on pricing, Mongolia will take a decision on how they can use its territory to transport the gas, Oyun-Erdene added.

 Nearly 80% of mineral-rich Mongolia's total exports go to China.
-Still, Mongolia, working with Rio Tinto at Oyu Tolgoi, is unlocking vast copper resources and could be sitting on major deposits of rare earths.
+Still, Mongolia, working with Anglo-Australian mining giant Rio Tinto at Oyu Tolgoi, is unlocking vast copper resources and could be sitting on major deposits of rare earths.
 To get the best reward, the country will want to maintain and widen links to global markets.
+Partly to that end, it is reaching out to South Korean investors, export and re-export channels.

 SOUTH CAUCASUS

 In the South Caucasus, China’s main focus has been to develop the Middle Corridor trade link, as described above.
-Beijing sees the Middle Corridor as part of its much-trumpeted Belt and Road Initiative (BRI) for modern infrastructure, though the nations of the South Caucasus –Georgia, Armenia and Azerbaijan – have their own reasons for promoting links westwards.
+Beijing sees the Middle Corridor as part of its much-trumpeted Belt and Road Initiative (BRI) for modern infrastructure and economic cooperation, though the nations of the South Caucasus – Georgia, Armenia and Azerbaijan – have their own reasons for promoting links westwards.

 However, the nuts and bolts of the Middle Corridor – particularly the Georgian port connections on the Black Sea and the Azerbaijani port hubs on the Caspian Sea, as well as the rail connections from Georgia to Turkey – all still need a huge amount of investment before they can provide the scale required to replace existing trade routes.

-Just as Kazakhstan cannot easily develop a major alternative non-Russian route for its westward oil exports – it quickly dawned on planners that there is a big shortage of tankers that ply the routes from Kazakhstan to Azerbaijan on the enclosed Caspian Sea – hugely expanded Middle Corridor options cannot be provided overnight.
+Just as Kazakhstan cannot easily develop a major alternative non-Russian route for its westward oil exports – it quickly dawned on planners that there is a big shortage of tankers that ply the routes from Kazakhstan to Azerbaijan on the enclosed Caspian Sea – the desired hugely expanded Middle Corridor options cannot be provided overnight.

 CENTRAL EUROPE & THE BALTICS